Azure Active Directory User Provisioning with SCIM

-Provision users automatically from Azure Active Directory to quickly build your catalog and keep your users fresh.
+Provision users automatically from Microsoft Entra ID (Previously Azure Active Directory) to quickly build your catalog and keep your users up to date.

-The integration between Azure AD and OpsLevel that enables this provisioning to occur is built around an industry-standard protocol known as SCIM (System for Cross-domain Identity Management).
-To learn more about how Azure AD works with SCIM, please see the Azure AD User Provisioning guide.
+The integration between Microsoft Entra ID (Azure Active Directory) and OpsLevel that enables this provisioning to occur is built around an industry-standard protocol known as SCIM (System for Cross-domain Identity Management).
+To learn more about how Microsoft Entra ID works with SCIM, please see the Microsoft Entra ID User Provisioning guide.

-The remainder of this guide is focused on enabling you to configure both OpsLevel and Active Directory to get provisioning up and running for your organization.
+The remainder of this guide is focused on enabling you to configure both OpsLevel and Entra ID to get user provisioning up and running for your organization.

-If you are interested in how to set up Single Sign-On in OpsLevel via Azure AD, please check out our guide here.
+If you are interested in how to set up Single Sign-On in OpsLevel via Microsoft Entra ID, please check out our guide here.

 Capabilities supported